eedriss67/Python-CV-Project/README.md

 eedriss67 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->

+## Installation links for packages for the CV project